cebasfu93/CitrateNanoparticleAggregation/README.md

 This repository contains:

-- Python scripts for analyzing MD trajectories

 - Coarse-grained initial structures of charges, hydrophobic nanoparticles

 - Topology files associated with the structures described above

+- Python scripts for analyzing MD trajectories

+- Python scripts for processing and plotting the extracted (analyzed) data

 *For more information see:*